 ENGL 6360 Literature and Response (3 hours).
 Examines literature for children and adolescents and their responses to it.
 Students investigate the types of, and influences upon, response patterns such as motor, oral, written, and expressive-art.
 Students will learn to use authentic assessment of the various responses.
 Literature in all genres will be read.
 PREREQ: READ 6320.

-READ 6330 Diagnosis and Correction of Reading and Writing Difficulties: Reading Clinic Practicum I (3 hours).
-Laboratory interpreting psychological, sociological, and educational factors affecting the reading process.
+READ 6330 Diagnosis and Correction of Reading and Writing Difficulties: Reading Practicum I (3 hours).
+Interpreting psychological, sociological, and educational factors affecting the reading process.
 A case study will be developed for identifying and analyzing reading disabilities.
-OFFERED SUMMER I ONLY.
 PREREQ: ENGL 6360.

-READ 6340 Diagnosis and Correction of Reading and Writing Difficulties: Reading Clinic Practicum II (3 hours).
-Course focuses on procedures and materials for correction of reading difficulties, evaluation of pupil progress, and differentiation of instructional techniques.
-OFFERED SUMMER II ONLY.
+READ 6340 Diagnosis and Correction of Reading and Writing Difficulties: Reading Practicum II (3 hours).
+Focuses on procedures and materials for correction of reading difficulties, evaluation of pupil progress, and differentiation of instructional techniques.
 PREREQ.
 READ 6330.